opentelekomcloud/docs-next/docs/blueprints/by-use-case/storage/zone-redundant-nfs.md

 # Zone-redundant NFS Server

 The main target of this blueprint is to provide a zone-redundant NFS Server with the option to perform a failover.
-We are going to use ECS, EVS and Storage Disaster Recovery Service of Open Telekom Cloud for that.
+We are going to use ECS, EVS and Storage Disaster Recovery Service of T Cloud Public for that.
 Additionally we will cover operational tasks like extending the size of the NFS Share.

 :::important
 This guide is to be treated as proposal and it's only intend is to